 Another important aspect to consider when reviewing your theme and plugins is their code quality.
 Some themes and plugins may use poorly written or outdated code, which can slow down your website.
 By using a theme and plugins that are well-written and up-to-date, you can ensure that your website is running efficiently.

 It’s also important to review the number of active plugins you have installed.
 Having too many plugins installed can slow down your website.
-It’s recommendable to remove plugins you’re not using and only keep the essential ones.
+It’s recommended to remove plugins you’re not using and only keep the essential ones.

 You should also consider the theme and plugin updates.
 Keeping your theme and plugins up to date can ensure that they are compatible with the latest version of WordPress and that they are running efficiently.